A Visit from St. Nicholas: Musical adaptations

 Parts of the poem have been set to music numerous times, including a bowdlerized version (that omitted several verses such as "The moon on the breast of the new fallen snow ... etc.". and rewrote and replaced many others such as "the prancing and pawing of each little hoof" with "the clattering noise of each galloping hoof"), by the American composer Ken Darby (1909–1992), whose version was recorded by Fred Waring and the Pennsylvanians three separate times; in 1942, 1955, and 1963.
 The latter 1963 stereo recording for Capitol Records became the most familiar of the poem's musical adaptations.
 Christmas song-writing specialist Johnny Marks also composed a short version in 1952, titled "The Night Before Christmas Song", which has been recorded multiple times.
 It was also arranged for choir by Lee Kjelson and Margaret Shelley Vance.
 The poem was also set to music by British child composer Alma Deutscher (b.
 2005).
 In 1953, Perry Como recorded a recitation of the poem for RCA Victor with background music arranged and conducted by Mitchell Ayres.
 Louis Armstrong recited the poem in a March 1971 recording made only four months before his death.
-It was recorded at his home in Corona, Queens and released as 45rpm by Continental Records.
+It was recorded at his home in Corona, Queens and released as 45 rpm by Continental Records.

 Jo Stafford recorded a version of "'Twas The Night Before Christmas" as part of her 1955 album Happy Holiday.

 The first completely musical rendition, that used the text of the poem in its entirety without material additions or alterations, was the cantata "A Visit from St. Nicholas" composed by Lucian W. Dressel in 1992 and first performed by the Webster University Orchestra, SATB Soloists, and Chorus.
 More recent performances of the cantata have been performed by regional orchestras and choruses in Missouri, Illinois and Colorado.